kenlinsenmayer/genetic-algorithm-comparison/README.md

 # Genetic Algorithm Performance Comparison

 A comprehensive benchmark comparing the execution speed and implementation characteristics of a genetic algorithm solving the One-Max problem across 8 different programming languages.
+Note: This project and code were created using AI tools (Sonnet 4) as an experiment in AI code generation.
+Although the code runs I'm sure they could all be better optimized.

 ## Languages Tested